apinf/developer/README.md

 In APInf we use unified process for Platform API development.
 Platform APIs are non-profit APIs.
 Our intention is not to charge clients for using them.
 They are part of the platform.

+We use [OpenAPI spec version 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) in API design and documentation.

 For each platform API we have two versions:
 - production and
 - design